Design graphics & animations for your email marketing campaigns with PixTeller free online animated GIF maker.

-Regardless of the stage of the buyer's journey, your campaign is targeting, you'll want your video piece to organically prompt them to act with call to actions to move them further down your funnel.
+Regardless of the stage of the buyer's journey, your campaign is targeting.
+You'll want your video piece to organically prompt them to act with a call to action to move them further down your funnel.

-In video email marketing, CTAs can involve visiting the brand's website, sharing the content on social media, or even buying a product online.
+In video email marketing, CTAs can visit the brand's website, share the content on social media, or even buy a product online.
 It is often included at the end of the video, but it can also be in the body of the email in some form.

 As for making effective CTAs for your campaign, you can take a page from Neil Patel's playbook.
 He explains that CTAs have to reflect their benefit for the customer to optimize their effect.
 Meaning that phrases like "Buy now" or "Hire our services" are too explicitly lucrative, and for that reason, not as engaging as, for instance, "Make your business grow."